10 Tips for Walking & Hiking in Niue

 10. Know How to Get to the Sea Tracks

 Finally, how do you get to Niue’s walking trails?
 The most accessible way to visit Niue’s various sea tracks is to hire a car.
 However, you can still manage to explore nearby sea tracks by hiring a bike.
-There is one taxi available on the island, which does regular trips to some of the sea tracks on the west coast, but this needs to be booked.
-Finally, Niue’s orientation tours which take place the day after flights arrive take you to a small selection of sea tracks as part of the tour.
+Finally, Niue’s orientation tours, which take place the day after flights arrive, take you to a small selection of sea tracks as part of the tour.
 Learn more about Niue’s transport options in How to Get Around Niue.

 Author